Vedza/NitroSniperGo/README.md

 # NitroSniperGo
-Discord Nitro sniper and Giveaway joiner in Go
+Discord Nitro sniper and Giveaway joiner in Go.

+It also send a DM to giveaway host when won.

 ![Screenshot](screenshot.png)

-### USE :
+### Usage

 ```
  go get github.com/bwmarrin/discordgo